 HEBR 101.
 INTRODUCTION TO BIBLICAL HEBREW I. A study of the grammar and syntax of the Hebrew Bible.
-Fall semester only, three hours.

 HEBR 102.
 INTRODUCTION TO BIBLICAL HEBREW II.
 Continuation of Hebrew 101.
 Prerequisite: Hebrew 101 or permission of the instructor.

 HEBR 201.
 READINGS IN BIBLICAL HEBREW I. Portions of Narrative Literature will be read.
 Vocabulary, grammar, and syntax are reviewed.
 Prerequisites: Hebrew 101 and 102; or permission of the instructor.